RoopeMaatta/Bikeapp2024/README.md

 docker compose up --build --renew-anon-volumes
 ```
 (This may take a few minutes)
+5. Check in your terminal that the compose has finished
-5. Open the aplication running on port 5173
+6. Open the application running on port 5173

 _______________________________________________________________________

 # Tests

 Backend tests are run when you run the project with docker.
-They can also be executed manually trough a running docker with the command:
+They can also be executed manually through a running docker with the command:
 ```
 docker exec -w /app/tests bikeapp2024-backend-1 npm test
 ```